 The four-year project is being undertaken by a consortium led by the Global Justice Academy at the University of Edinburgh and includes: Conciliation Resources; the Rift Valley Institute in Kenya; the Transitional Justice Institute at Ulster University; and the Institute for Security Studies in South Africa.
-It began in early 2015 and is funded by the Department for International Development (DFID).
+It began in early 2015 and is funded by the Foreign, Commonwealth & Development Office (FCDO).

 Current challenges to statebuilding

 Despite sustained international support, liberal peacebuilding and development models have struggled to achieve their intended statebuilding and peacebuilding goals in fragile and conflict-affected states.

 State institutions fail to deliver critical services and suffer low credibility with populations, who remain largely excluded by elites from political power, resources and decision-making.

 International policymakers have become increasingly aware that they must better understand and shape political settlements in fragile and conflict-affected states, in order to provide effective support for development, security, human rights and economic growth, and promote societies that are more open, stable and inclusive.

 What are political settlements?